J2/Granny is the whale pictured. Estimated to be over 100 years old, she is the eldest whale in the Southern Resident Community.

 Part of FRIENDS Safe Shipping program includes membership in the San Juans Alliance, a collective group of islanders working together to voice our concerns over increased shipping from proposed coal export terminals and expansion of nearby crude refineries.
 Activities include submitting in-depth comments for both the Gateway Pacific (Cherry Point, WA) and Millennium Bulk (Longview, WA) coal terminals, participating in hearings, community talks and events.

 FRIENDS collaborates with First Nations tribes, U.S. tribes and Canadian and American non-profit organizations on safe shipping issues.
-To kick off this working group, FRIENDS hosted a meeting in Vancouver this past March.
+To kick off this working group, FRIENDS hosted a meeting in Vancouver in March 2013.
 Attendees signed the International Treaty to Protect the Sacred from Tar Sands Projects, joining in solidarity with sovereign Indigenous Nations, tribes, and governments.
 To view this Treaty visit www.protectthesacred.org.

-So far this story shows the power of advocacy as proponents have scrapped plans for three of the original six coal export terminals.
+So far this story shows the power of advocacy as plans for four of the original six coal export terminals have be stopped.
 Also, the B.C. government recently expressed its opposition to the proposed Northern Gateway tar sands pipeline project, saying it fails to address the province's environmental concerns; this doesn’t mean this project is dead, but it is a step forward.